jboonstra/biblesearch_api_docs/verses.md

 ### GET /#{version}/verses.xml?passage=John+3:1-14

 Returns a collection of verses for the passage specified by the *passage* querystring parameter.
 The Bible *version* must also be specified using the [version][version] "version" value.
-If the passage requested does not exist (the book name is misspelled, for example), the Biblesearch application will return the passage matching your request.
+The passage request will be parsed, and misspelled book names or abbreviations will be corrected if possible.

 ## Searching